Earhart the Record-Setter

 - answer by Jeff Scott, 25 March 2007

 Since this article was originally written, additional research into several of the disappearance theories has been underway.
 In fact, the number of Earhart search expeditions seems to grow every year!

 In 2009, the Waitt Institute for Discovery conducted the largest exploration to date of the sea floor around Howland Island.
-The group performed a detailed sonar survey of 2,200 square miles (5,700 sq km) to the north and west of the island but could not locate any trace of Earhart's Electra.
+The group performed a detailed sonar survey of 2,200 square miles (5,700 sq km) to the north and west of the island but located no trace of Earhart's Electra.
 The team also produced an excellent archive of its research at the site Search for Amelia.

 Two more groups are raising funds for their own deep sea searches.
 Explorer Dana Timmer has launched The Expedition for Amelia hoping to again employ Williamson and Associates in exploring targets identified in previous surveys.
 A rival team called The Stratus Project is led by Colin Cobb who manages Earhart and Titanic related sites in Ireland.
 This group has identified an area overlooked by other sonar searches where they believe the Electra will be found.